usaid-cs/yesterday-i-learned/random.md

 - [How to get ETL ("extract, transform, load") wrong](https://www.red-gate.com/simple-talk/sql/ssis/how-to-get-etl-horribly-wrong/): basically any way you want.
 Your solution needs to be able to handle the load that *will* come to you in a year's time.
 - Luke's uncle was a [moisture farmer](https://starwars.fandom.com/wiki/Moisture_farmer).
 They farm for water in the open desert.
 - In American Beauty, Kevin Spacey gets shot from the back of the head, gets his blood spraying everywhere in front of him, somehow with his face still completely intact.
 [It was a re-shot ending](https://www.quora.com/Why-was-Lester-in-the-movie-American-Beauty-killed).
 Paramount didn't like the original ending that involved innocent people going on trial for a murder they did not commit.
 - In Greek mythology, [Hermione](https://en.wikipedia.org/wiki/Hermione_%28mythology%29) was queen Helen's daughter.
-In [Greek](https://en.wikipedia.org/wiki/Help:IPA/Greek), Ἑρμιόνη [hermi.ónɛː] sounds like [HAIR-me-on-nee](https://translate.google.com/#view=home&op=translate&sl=el&tl=en&text=%CE%95%CF%81%CE%BC%CE%B9%CF%8C%CE%BD%CE%B7), rather than her-MINE-oh-nee.
+In [Greek](https://en.wikipedia.org/wiki/Help:IPA/Greek), Ἑρμιόνη [hermi.ónɛː] sounds like [HAIR-me-on-nee](https://translate.google.com/#view=home&op=translate&sl=el&tl=en&text=%CE%95%CF%81%CE%BC%CE%B9%CF%8C%CE%BD%CE%B7), rather than her-MY-oh-nee.
 - The ISS has [at least 40 HEPA filters](https://www.washingtonpost.com/news/speaking-of-science/wp/2015/10/27/how-filthy-is-the-international-space-station-an-astrobiologist-weighs-in/?noredirect=on&utm_term=.21a789761904).
 And yes, the ISS still has a lot of bacteria floating around.
 - Each gallon of water shipped to the ISS costs about [$250000 USD](https://www.youtube.com/watch?v=EkRRo5DN9lI) (by weight).
 - Kosovo, Western Sahara, and Taiwan are [not in the UN](https://www.worldatlas.com/articles/which-countries-are-not-members-of-the-united-nations.html).